Armadilloa16/eportfolio/_posts/2018-08-14-bhs-11-chemistry.md

 # First 3 Weeks

-I introduced the stoiciometry topic and went through atomic mass and isotopes used to calculate relative weight of elements.
+I introduced the stoichiometry topic and went through atomic mass and isotopes used to calculate relative weight of elements.
 Then ran a burning magnesium practical for using mole ratios to determine empirical formulae.

 # Week 4